-In addition to the annual certification requirements in Attachment Q, Appendix 1, a Participant must demonstrate that it meets the minimum financial requirements appropriate for the PJM Market(s) in which it transacts by satisfying either the minimum capitalization or the provision of Collateral requirements listed below:
+In advance of certification, Applicants shall meet the minimum capitalization requirements below.
+In addition to the annual certification requirements in Attachment Q, Appendix 1, a Market Participant shall satisfy the initial minimum capitalization requirements on an annual basis thereafter.
+A Participant must demonstrate that it meets the minimum financial requirements appropriate for the PJM Markets in which it transacts by satisfying either the minimum capitalization or the provision of Collateral requirements listed below:

 1. Minimum Capitalization

-FTR Participants must demonstrate a tangible net worth in excess of $1 million or tangible assets in excess of $10 million.
-Other Participants must demonstrate a tangible net worth in excess of $500,000 or tangible assets in excess of $5 million.
+Minimum capitalization may be met by demonstrating minimum levels of Tangible Net Worth or tangible assets.
+FTR Participants must demonstrate a Tangible Net Worth in excess of $1 million or tangible assets in excess of $10 million.
+Other Market Participants must demonstrate a Tangible Net Worth in excess of $500,000 or tangible assets in excess of $5 million.

-(a) In either case, consideration of tangible assets and net worth shall exclude assets (net of any matching liabilities, assuming the result is a positive value) which PJMSettlement reasonably believes to be restricted, highly risky, or potentially unavailable to settle a claim in the event of default.
-Examples include, but are not limited to, restricted assets and Affiliate assets, derivative assets, goodwill, and other intangible assets.
+(a) Consideration of tangible assets and Tangible Net Worth shall exclude assets which PJM reasonably believes to be restricted, highly risky, or potentially unavailable to settle a claim in the Event of Default.
+Examples include, but are not limited to, restricted assets, derivative assets, goodwill, and other intangible assets.

-(b) Demonstration of “tangible” assets and net worth may be satisfied through presentation of an acceptable Corporate Guaranty, provided that both:
+(b) Demonstration of “tangible” assets and Tangible Net Worth may be satisfied through presentation of an acceptable Corporate Guaranty, provided that both:

-(i) the Guarantor is an Affiliate company that satisfies the tangible net worth or tangible assets requirements herein, and;
+(i) the Guarantor is a Credit Affiliate company that satisfies the Tangible Net Worth or tangible assets requirements herein, and;

 (ii) the Corporate Guaranty is either unlimited or at least $500,000.